meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-03-does-meteor-scale.md

 ## How We Can Solve Meteor Scaling Issues

-There is nothing, which cannot be solved.
+There is nothing which cannot be solved.
 Continue reading to learn how to solve the above-mentioned issues with Meteor, and some other common scaling issues.
 The next few articles will discuss the full implementation of these solutions.

 ### Sticky Session Enabled Load Balancing